There are several resources available to help you decide if a publication is predatory or not:

 Beall's List was a list of predatory or possibly predatory open access journals created by Scholarly Communications Librarian Jeffrey Beall of the University of Colorado-Denver.
 He maintained the list until January 2017, citing pressure from his employer.

-An archived version of Beal's list can be found at this link.
+An archived version of Beall's List is available here.
 Due to its reputation, Beall's List still remains a go-to for many academics who wish to look up suspect journals.
-However, since it has not been updated since 2017, it should not be relied on if you are is unsure whether they have encountered a predatory publication or not.
-You should instead use any combination of the other resources listed on this page, and also contact your librarians for assistance as needed.
+However, since it has not been updated since 2017, it should not be relied upon as your primary resource when evaluating a journal.
+You should instead use the current tools listed above and contact your librarian for assistance as needed.

 FIND US ON